FleekHQ/space-sdk/packages/sdk/README.md

 ### GetPublicKey
 In space daemon `GetPublicKey` returned the id of the current keypair in keychain, but since space-sdk returns the `identity` object.
-You can get the public key for a particular identity through `identity.public.toString()`.
+You can get the public key bytes for a particular identity through `identity.public.pubKey`.

 Also, an authenticated [`SpaceUser`](https://fleekhq.github.io/space-sdk/docs/sdk.spaceuser) identity can be found in the `identity` field.